-1. Key Features of a Travel App
+1. Key Features that Impact the Cost to Develop a Travel App

 1.1 User Profiles & Authentication